 Spock is clearly distraught when an anguished Scotty carries his badly burned, dying nephew to the bridge.

 Nothing Is Scarier: As mentioned above, the Battle in the Nebula at the end is not what you'd expect from two warships duking it out.
 It's slow, quiet, tense and very effective.

-Only Sane Man: Joachim seems to be the only one on the ship rational enough to realize (and actually voice the opinion) that revenge against Kirk is silly, but unfortunately for him, Khan's too bent on his revenge.
+Only Sane Man: Joachim seems to be the only one on Khan's crew rational enough to realize (and actually voice the opinion) that revenge against Kirk is silly, but unfortunately for him, Khan's too bent on his revenge.

 Lieutenant Saavik was played by Kirstie Alley in this movie and by Robin Curtis in the following two movies.